gitpan/App-pathed/README.md

 iterate over them, for example.

-The path elements can also be checked with `--check` to make sure that the indicated directories exist and are readable.
+The path elements can also be checked with `--check` to make sure that the indicated paths are readable.

-But `pathed` isn't just for `PATH` variable.
+But `pathed` isn't just for the `PATH` variable.
 You can specify an environment variable to use with the `--var` option, or just pass a value to be used directly after the options.

 The following command-line options are supported: